kouroshHakha/fist/README.md

 ## Instructions
 The experimental setup of FIST has several steps.
 First the skill prior and contrastive distance models have to be trained using the pretraining data.
 Then, optionally, they can be finetuned with the demonstration data by loading their pre-trained checkpoints and minimizing the same loss on the demo data for a few more steps (e.g. 20 epochs).

 Each step involves its own combination of script or config file.
 For minor changes we just modify the config files in-place and run the same script.
-All the config files are released under `./spirl/configs/`.
+All the config files are released under `./spirl/configs/`, and the results will be logged in `./experiments` folder.

-We have also released the checkpoint files for contrastive and skill prior models.
+We have also released the checkpoint files for contrastive encoders and skill prior models.
 They can be downloaded by running `python scripts/download_ckpts.py`.
 A `./checkpoints` folder with the same folder structure as `./experiments` will get created.
 The proper checkpoint file can get passed to the script using either command line arguments or config file entries.

 ### Example of training/evaluation from scratch

-**Pre-training and Fine-tuning the contrastive distance model:** Both the pre-training and fine-tuning of the contrastive encoders are done the same script by passing the PT dataset as well as the demo dataset (The demo dataset can be `None` in which case it will skip fine-tuning)
+**Pre-training and Fine-tuning the contrastive distance model:** Both the pre-training and fine-tuning of the contrastive encoders are done with the same script by passing the PT dataset as well as the demo dataset (The demo dataset can be `None` in which case it will skip fine-tuning)

 ```
 python scripts/train_contrastive_reachability.py --env kitchen --training-set data/kitchen/kitchen-mixed-no-topknob.hdf5 --demos data/kitchen/kitchen-demo-microwave_kettle_topknob_switch.hdf5 --save-dir experiments/contrastive/kitchen/exact-no-topknob